-- (i) files an application for admission by motion, by transfer of UBE score, or by examination within a reasonable time, not to exceed six months, after first engaging in practice in this jurisdiction; - (ii) associates with a lawyer who is admitted in this jurisdiction; and - (iii) discloses the limited practice authority and jurisdiction of licensure in all communications with potential clients, and to all potential clients before agreeing to represent them; does not hold himself or herself out as admitted to practice in this jurisdiction; and otherwise complies with Rules 7.1 through 7.5 of these Rules. - (de) A lawyer admitted to practice in another jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services in this jurisdiction that: - (1) the lawyer is authorized to provide pursuant to Practice Book Section 2-15A and the lawyer is an authorized house counsel as provided in that section; or - (2) the lawyer is authorized by federal or other law or rule to provide in this jurisdiction. - (ef) A lawyer not admitted to practice in this jurisdiction and authorized by the provisions of this Rule to engage in providing legal services on a temporary basis in this jurisdiction is thereby subject to the disciplinary rules of this jurisdiction with respect to the activities in this jurisdiction. - (fg) A lawyer desirous of obtaining the privileges set forth in subsections (c)(3) or (4): (1) shall notify the statewide bar counsel as to each separate matter prior to any such representation in Connecticut, (2) shall notify the statewide bar counsel upon termination of each such representation in Connecticut, and (3) shall pay such fees as may be prescribed by the Judicial Branch.
+- ([d]e) A lawyer admitted to practice in another jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services in this jurisdiction that: - (1) the lawyer is authorized to provide pursuant to Practice Book Section 2-15A and the lawyer is an authorized house counsel as provided in that section; or - (2) the lawyer is authorized by federal or other law or rule to provide in this jurisdiction. - ([e]f) A lawyer not admitted to practice in this jurisdiction and authorized by the provisions of this Rule to engage in providing legal services on a temporary basis in this jurisdiction is thereby subject to the disciplinary rules of this jurisdiction with respect to the activities in this jurisdiction. - ([f]g) A lawyer desirous of obtaining the privileges set forth in subsections (c)(3) or (4): (1) shall notify the statewide bar counsel as to each separate matter prior to any such representation in Connecticut, (2) shall notify the statewide bar counsel upon termination of each such representation in Connecticut, and (3) shall pay such fees as may be prescribed by the Judicial Branch.